 $20 recommended donation

 In November we will hike back out to Tomales Point for a second chance or a double dose of the Tule Elk!
+We went once in September and it was awesome!
 There should still be some of the mating season behavior at this time of year and we will get an opportunity to document it in our journals.
 We will focus on learning how to draw ungulates, how to draw antlers, and how to creatively depict action sequences in your journal.
 There will also be plenty of opportunity for painting landscapitos.

 The weather is variable at this coastal location so be prepared for everything.
 The hiking will be moderately strenuous due to the distances we will try to cover but the terrain will not be too technical.
 Wear comfortable hiking shoes, bring a folding stool, binoculars, and a potluck item to share on the trail.